 Over the last few years we have invested significant sums in improving and enhancing the School’s infrastructure, financed by careful management of our income and assisted by the continuing generosity of our benefactors.

-he brand new Ogston Music School is transforming the musical life of St Edward’s.
+he Ogston Music School is transforming the musical life of St Edward’s.
 Designed by Tim Ronalds Architects, this wonderful new facility features a wide array of rehearsal spaces, a recital room, a recording studio and dedicated music library, with many of the rooms being generously sponsored by individuals and families.
 We are indebted to former parent, Hamish Ogston, and the Garfield Weston Foundation, who were the principal donors to the project.
 Click on the video to the right to view the journey of how The Ogston Music School has become part of St Edward’s musical life.

 The North Wall Arts Centre is a ground-breaking arts initiative, providing a professional theatre and art gallery in combination with teaching and learning facilities.
 It provides an array of cultural events, educational opportunities and world-class performances for the people of Oxford and beyond.
 The North Wall’s raison d’etre is to nurture new talent, to inspire young people to participate in the arts, and to break down perceived barriers to making a career in the arts industry.
 For further information, visit: www.thenorthwall.com